lindseyguan/a3mtools/README.md

 >ortho3
 ----xxEFGH-
 ```
-The input to the `a3mtools.MSAa3m.from_a3m_file` function is the path to any a3m file.
+The input to the `a3mtools.MSAa3m.from_a3m_file` function is the path to an a3m file.

 ### slicing the alignment
 ```python